timschuetz/website/content/projects.md

 &nbsp;
 ##### Transnational STS COVID-19 Project (2020–2021)
 brings together researchers in the interdisciplinary field of Science and Technology Studies (STS) to follow and analyze COVID-19 as it plays out in different settings.
 [Project Website](https://disaster-sts-network.org/content/transnational-sts-covid-19-project/essay)
 \
 &nbsp;
-##### Beyond Environmental Injustice (2020–)
-this reseach and teaching collective supports educators working against environmental injustice in diverse settings, in diverse ways.
-It is open to all, including students who want to help us carry Beyond Environmental Injustice (B-EiJ) teaching forward in both formal and informal educational settings (working with kids, elders and all between).
-[Project Website](https://disaster-sts-network.org/content/beyond-environmental-injustice/essay)
-\
-&nbsp;
 ##### Visualizing Toxic Places (2018–2019)